-Hi, my name is Tami Levin (née Tami Cohee) and I live in the Silicon Valley (Sunnyvale, CA) with my husband Steve, who is part of the internet revolution.
+Hi, my name is Tami Levin and I just recently moved to Vancouver, WA with my late husband Steve, who was a part of the internet revolution.
 I studied fashion design at Otis College of Art & Design (formerly Otis/Parsons) and English Lit at UC Santa Barbara.
-After a decade in the fashion industry (designing swimwear - mostly for juniors and missy, sometimes for children too) I'm now lucky enough to devote time on my artistic pursuits: doll-making and quilt-making.
-Of course our dog Fearghus (a cairn terrier) also takes up a lot of our time, the little terrierist.
+After a decade in the fashion industry (designing swimwear - mostly for juniors and missy, sometimes for children too) I'm now lucky enough to devote time on my artistic pursuits: a little doll-making but mostly quilt-making and quilting for others at my long arm quilting business, The Quilted Lemon.
+Of course our cairn terriers Fearghus, Fiona and Frankie (now over the rainbow bridge) also take up a lot of my time, the little terrierists.

 I've been sewing since I was a little girl.
 My grandmother taught me a lot of things - how to wing a pattern from newspaper, how to make binding, and how to use what you had in your stash.
 And my mom taught me how to embroider.
 She also enrolled me in a sewing class when I was in grade school.
 Ah, if only you could see the little calico print blouse that I made.
 It even had pearl snaps on it.